aircodelabs/aircode/docs/en/docs/src/guide/functions/env.md

 ## Set Environment Variables {#set}

-The environment variable configuration area is located in the "Environment Variables" tab of the functional area, and can be set directly in the form of key-value pairs.
+The environment variable configuration area is located in the **Environments** tab of the functional area, and can be set directly in the form of key-value pairs.

 For example, let's add an environment variable called `MY_TEST_ENV` with a value of `Hello World`.